failsafe-lib/failsafe.dev/index.md

 title: Fault tolerance and resilience patterns for the JVM
 ---

+{: .callout }
+Failsafe 3.0 has been released!
+See the [changelog](https://github.com/failsafe-lib/failsafe/blob/master/CHANGELOG.md#30) for info on upgrading from 2.x.

 # Overview

 Failsafe is a lightweight, zero-dependency library for handling failures in Java 8+.
 It has a concise API for handling everyday use cases and the flexibility to handle everything else.
 Failsafe works by wrapping executable logic with one or more resilience [policies], which can be combined and [composed][policy-composition] as needed.